 Is it hard to tell how much heating oil is in your oil tank?
-If so, it may be time for a new gauge.
-In this post we’ll walk you through replacing your home heating oil gauge.
+If so, it may be time to replace your oil tank gauge.
+In this post we’ll walk you through the process of replacing your home heating oil gauge.
 If you are not handy, or are having any trouble with this process whatsoever, you should definitely contact your oil or HVAC company for this!

 Tools Required to Replace Your Oil Tank Gauge

 If you’re handy, replacing the gauge on your heating oil tank is not too difficult.
 The tools required are: